athomasoriginal/dotfiles/README.md

 **Gotchas**

 - If `vim-prettier` can't find the prettier exe:
-  - move to `~/.vim/plugin/vim-prettier`
+  - move to `~/.vim/plugged/vim-prettier`
   - run yarn install
   > This should be a last resort though as our configuration of this plugin should
-  > just do this for us automatically
+  > just do this for us automatically.
+Also note that if you don't autoload nvm
+  > like me, run that first.

 ### iterm2